-Report on the Audit of Financial Statements Opinion
+Report on the Audit of Financial Statements

+Opinion

-We have audited the financial statements of the Washington Suburban Sanitary Commission's Employees' Retirement Plan (the Plan), a component unit of the Washington Suburban Sanitary Commission, as of and for the years ended December 31, 2021 and 2020, and the related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Washington Suburban Sanitary Commission's Employees' Retirement Plan (the Plan), a component unit of the Washington Suburban Sanitary Commission, as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Plan as of December 31, 2021 and 2020, and the changes in fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Plan as of December 31, 2022 and 2021, and the changes in fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.